 If you are an international student arriving from outside the U.K., you will not have access to NHS services until you register with a doctor's surgery (also known as a General Practitioner or GP).
-It is usually easy to register with a doctor but if you need advice about the process, please ask your College.
+It is very important that you register.
+It is free (as is most healthcare provided by the NHS) and it is usually easy to register with a doctor, but if you need advice about the process, please ask your College.

-Communicable Diseases Helpdesk 01223 339514 Covid-helpdesk@admin.cam.ac.uk
+Communicable Disease Helpdesk 01223 339514 CD-Helpdesk@admin.cam.ac.uk